Autonomous University of Barcelona: Computer Vision Center

-Computer Vision Center is a computer vision research center based at UAB.
+Computer Vision Center is a computer vision research centre based at UAB.
 It was established in 1994 by the Generalitat de Catalunya and UAB.
 In 2002, the commenced publication of Electronic Letters on Computer Vision and Image Analysis.
 It participated in the Pascal Challenge in 2009.

 Port d'Informació Científica (PIC)

-The Port d'Informació Científica (Catalan for "Scientific Information Port") is a research center and institution at the campus of the Universitat Autonoma de Barcelona (UAB).
+The Port d'Informació Científica (Catalan for "Scientific Information Port") is a research centre and institution at the campus of the Universitat Autonoma de Barcelona.
 Founded in 2003, its activity has been closely related to the development and exploitation of computing resources for the Worldwide LHC Computing Grid (WLCG).
 A collaboration of IFAE (High Energy Physics Institute of the Universitat Autonoma de Barcelona) and CIEMAT (Centro de Investigaciones Energéticas Medioambientales and Tecnológicas), it is supported by regional (Catalan) and national (Spanish) research governing authorities.

-The main scientific project PIC is associated to, in terms of utilization of computing resources, is the deployment, operations and maintenance of the Spanish Tier 1 site for the WLCG, supporting the ATLAS, CMS and LHCb experiments of the LHC at CERN.
+The main scientific project PIC is associated to, in terms of utilisation of computing resources, is the deployment, operations and maintenance of the Spanish Tier 1 site for the WLCG, supporting the ATLAS, CMS and LHCb experiments of the LHC at CERN.
 PIC researchers and computing experts hence contribute to the development of Grid Computing technologies, as required by the computing needs of these experiments.
 Other projects in which PIC researchers are involved include computing support for Astrophysics and Cosmology experiments (such as MAGIC, PAU and DES) and computing techniques for medical imaging.